AugustaAkyinaAgyemang/alx-zero_day/README.md

-My first readme, and i am so picking up.
+My first readme, and I am so picking up.